shanecurran/TripleWeave.js/README.md

+## NOTE: This started as a joke and wasn't intended to actually be used.
+Please don't use it :)

 # TripleWeave.js
 A new encryption method known as _weaving_.
 Strings are broken up at evenly spaced intervals and encrypted seperately.
 Built for [qCrypt](https://getqcrypt.com/).